cesarferradas/ferrad.as/about.md

 ---
 title: About
+layout: page
 ---

 Welcome to my blog.
 I write about things I'm interested in which I also hope can add value to other people.
 That includes but is not limited to:

 * Software Engineering
 * Cybersecurity and Privacy